-

 Dr. Jones graduated Phi Beta Kappa from West Virginia University and received his medical degree from West Virginia University School of Medicine where he was AOA.
 He completed his Thoracic Surgery Residency at the University of North Carolina at Chapel Hill, NC.
 In 1999, Dr. Jones joined the faculty at the University of Virginia where he became Professor and Vice-Chairman of the Department.
 In 2013 Dr. Jones was recruited to Memorial Sloan Kettering Cancer Center as Chief of Thoracic Surgery.

 Dr. Jones is Professor & Chief of Thoracic Surgery and Executive Vice-chair of the Department of Surgery at MSKCC.
 He is also the Co-Director of the Fiona and Stanly Druckenmiller Center for Lung Cancer Research.
-He is the current Secretary of the AATS and Chair of the AATS-MSKCC Thoracic Surgery Oncology Group (TSOG) for clinical trials.
-Dr. Jones is Associate Editor for the Journal of Thoracic and Cardiovascular Surgery.
+He is the 105th Past-President of the AATS and serves as Chair of the AATS-MSKCC Thoracic Surgery Oncology Group (TSOG) for clinical trials, a cooperative clincal trial consortium sponsored by MSKCC & the AATS.
 He is recent past Chair of the NIH/NCI Tumor Progression and Metastasis (TPM) study section and currently serves on the NCI Board of Scientific Advisors.
 He serves on numerous national and international committees related to thoracic surgical research and clinical care.

 Dr. Jones’s research focuses on mechanisms and drivers of metastases in lung cancer.
 His research has been funded by the NIH/NCI, Department of Defense, and the AACR.
-He has been the Principal Investigator or Co-PI on over 35 funded grants and currently holds 2 R01 awards from the NCI.
-He has published over 380 papers and has written over 35 book chapters.
+He has been the Principal Investigator or Co-PI on over 35 funded grants including multiple R01 awards from the NCI.
+He has published over 520 papers and has written over 35 book chapters.
 He was an early adopter of VATS anatomic resections and minimally-invasive esophagectomies and performs the majority of his operations using these minimally-invasive approaches.

 Scott Swanson, Brigham and Women's Hospital